|

 design

+III.
 References or

 Bibliography

-COMMON
+COMMON WEAKNESSES

-is trivial and not
+Problem is trivial

-delimited.
+and not delimited.

-of the study are
+study are too

-too general.
+general.

-- Methodology
+Methodology is

-is lacking in
+lacking in detail

-for the study.
+appropriate for the

 |